 - Mental strength.
-In bouldering (a type of rock climbing done without ropes or safety harnesses) the routes are called problems – and justly so, as a rock climbing requires problem-solving skills.
-Navigating routes demands a climber to judge their individual abilities, such as reach, strength essential to complete the following step, current energy levels and route planning.
-Moreover, rock climbing requires hand-eye coordinationnecessary for a climber to judge what he or she sees and how to reach it.
+In bouldering (a type of rock climbing done without ropes or safety harnesses) the routes are called problems – and justly so, as rock climbing requires problem-solving skills.
+Navigating routes demands a climber to judge their individual abilities, such as reach, strength essential to complete the following step, current energy levels, and route planning.
+Moreover, rock climbing requires hand-eye coordination necessary for a climber to judge what he or she sees and how to reach it.

-Climbers often find themselves standing on the edge of their comfort zones what leads them to boost their confidence and self-reliance.
-Climbing offers opportunity to dive deep into yourselves mind and your bodies’ limitless potential, enabling to challenge yourself further in completing more and more complex routes.
+Climbers often find themselves standing on the edge of their comfort zones which leads them to boost their confidence and self-reliance.
+Climbing offers the opportunity to dive deep into your mind and your bodies’ limitless potential, enabling you to challenge yourself further in completing more and more complex routes.
 Even when a route is completed, climbers continue to tackle more challenges with even greater difficulties.